valhalla/valhalla-docs/explorer/tutorial.md

             #add order to draw on top of basemap
             order: 1005
   ```

 4. Optionally, modify the line width or color to change how the bus line is displayed on the map.
-You can click the button next to the current value to open a color picker where you can choose a new hue.
+You can click the button next to the current value to open a color picker, or use any of the other [ways of specifying a color](https://mapzen.com/documentation/tangram/draw/#color) if you want to change it.
   ![Color picker in Tangram Play](/images/mobility-explorer-tangram-color.png)
-5. Optionally, continue adding data layers to your map and setting their display properties, following those examples.
-When copying the API requests from Mobility Explorer, make sure you copy the URL for the GeoJSON response so you can display it on a map.
+5. Optionally, continue adding data layers to your map and setting their display properties, following these examples.
+When copying the API requests from Mobility Explorer, make sure you use the URL for the GeoJSON response so you can display it on a map.
 6. When you are done, you can download the YAML file so you can re-create your map in the future.
 You can also sign in to your Mapzen account (after [creating one](https://mapzen.com/documentation/overview/), if needed) and save the map to your Mapzen account.

 ## Tutorial summary